RamtinRamzani/ramtinramzani/README.md

 ### 🌟 A Little More About Me
 - 🌍 Based in Iran, working remotely with global teams
-- 🏋️‍♂️ Fitness enthusiast: bodybuilding, CrossFit, and working toward a six-pack
+- 🏋️‍♂️ Fitness enthusiast: bodybuilding, CrossFit, Soccer Player
 - 🎯 Open to exciting and challenging projects

 ---